How Much Does a Solid Wood Entry Door Cost? Pricing Guide in Long Island City, NY

 Common installation mistakes include inadequate weatherproofing, incorrect threshold height, poor shimming, and weak strike plate mounting.
 These errors compromise both performance and longevity.

-Professional installation costs $300 to $800 but ensures your expensive door functions correctly.
-This investment pays for itself through energy savings, security, and avoiding premature replacement.
+Professional installation ensures your door functions correctly.
+The effort pays off through energy efficiency, security, and avoiding premature replacement.

-Entry door hardware significantly impacts both function and cost.
-Quality locksets, deadbolts, hinges, handles, and weatherstripping add $200 to $800 depending on security level and finish quality.
+Entry door hardware significantly impacts both function and longevity.
+Quality locksets, deadbolts, hinges, handles, and weatherstripping vary by security level and finish quality.

-Budget hardware fails quickly and compromises security.
+Low-grade hardware fails quickly and compromises security.
 Premium hardware operates smoothly, resists corrosion, and lasts decades.
-This category deserves adequate budget allocation from the start.
+This category deserves real attention from the start.

 4. Forgetting About Finish Requirements

 Unfinished doors need sealing, staining or painting, and protective topcoats before installation.
-Professional finishing adds $200 to $600 but ensures even coverage and proper protection.
+Professional finishing ensures even coverage and proper protection.

 Skipping proper finishing or attempting it yourself without experience leads to uneven color, inadequate protection, and premature finish failure.
 Our architectural woodwork finishes service delivers factory-quality results with appropriate weather protection.